wowufoundme/nucleon.css/README.md

 All the components have been put in different files, so you can use only the required ones.
 Whereas nucleon.css combines all into one.
-A minifies version is preferable if you don't have to make many changes, but simple version can be used to customize stuff.
+A minified version is preferable if you don't have to make many changes, but simple version can be used to customize stuff.

 ## Contents